 For me, self-care is an important part of being at my best.
-It is about taking some time to relax and rejuvenate to be able to restore my energy.
+Taking some time to relax and rejuvenate to be able to restore my energy.
 Being single with no kids, it’s pretty easy for me to take care of myself.
 When I look around and listen to those who are not single and have kids, it worries me that they don’t seem to find some time to relax and rejuvenate.

 Catching up on sleep missed due to unsettled kids, early mornings, or late nights, eating healthily, exercising, finding time alone, doing something you love, are all ways to take care of yourself, and of the people around you.
 I know I’m not able to give what others need from me if I haven’t given myself what I need.

 I’ve also noticed that there is a point where self-care tips into either laziness or procrastination.
 And I’ve learned there is an important distinction between these two: